DumpAnalysis/eiq-polymon/README.md

 Q. Can the tool work with a commercial VirusTotal API?

 Ans: It can but the tool would still maintain the lookup rate of a free API (i.e. 4 per minute).

-Q. Who is the publisher/owner of the tool?
-PolyLogyx or EclecticIQ?

-Ans: PolyLogyx (and all its technology products) are part of EclecticIQ.

 Q. I have a feature request (or a bug to report).
 How do I do so?